Blog

 Originally published in 2023:

-This article and video originally covered 8 features of membership software.
+This article (and video) originally covered 8 membership software features.

-We’ve since updated the article for 2026, expanding it to 18 features based on how modern organizations actually manage, automate, and grow their memberships today.
+We’ve expanded it to 18 features to reflect how organizations manage, automate, and grow memberships today.

 If you're managing memberships in spreadsheets, you're not alone.